benjaminapetersen/js-lunch-and-learn/lessons/basics/lesson-2.md

 ### Calling functions

 The above examples are function definitions, but they do not call the function.
-To call the function, use parens:
+Execute a function with parens.
+Calling a function will cause the function to do the work defined in the function body.
+Give it parameters (arguments) to change its behavior or output:

 ```javascript
 addOne(6);  // 7